wooorm/wooorm.github.io/readme.md

 ## Natural Language

-Other than all the [retext](https://github.com/retextjs/retext/blob/master/doc/plugins.md#list-of-plugins) stuff, I maintain some smaller natural language things.
+Other than all the [retext][retext-plugins] stuff, I maintain some smaller natural language things.

 *   [`stemmer`](https://github.com/words/stemmer)
     – Porter stemming algorithm